Jump to Navigation

 Orders for spousal support — often referred to as "alimony" outside our courtrooms — are far from an automatic consequence of divorce under current Minnesota law.
 Unlike child support, which is guideline-based and generally straightforward, complex calculations and case-building may be necessary to protect your interest in spousal support.

-If you believe you have a legitimate need for spousal maintenance/alimony (or "palimony" if you were never married), or your former partner will likely seek alimony from you, please contact our Woodbury, Minnesota alimony attorney at the Dittrich Law Firm, P.A.
+If you believe you have a legitimate need for spousal maintenance/alimony (or “palimony” if you were never married), or your former partner will likely seek alimony from you , talk to attorney Greg Dittrich of the Dittrich Law Firm, P.A., in St. Paul.
+The firm serves clients in Stillwater, Woodbury and communities throughout the Twin Cities metro area.

 Caring, experienced divorce lawyer Greg Dittrich is available to meet with you personally and help you form realistic expectations and a plan to assert or defend your rights.